liuzexue/al-folio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, welcome to my blog!
-I earned both my M.E. degree and Ph.D. degree from Peking University, in 2015 and 2022, respectively.
-My research focuses on the design of analog and radio-frequency (RF) integrated circuits (ICs).
+I earned my Ph.D. degree from Peking University in 2022.
+My research focuses on the design of analog/mixed signal integrated circuits.

 <!--